 Wayne kicked off his speech by singing “Where You’re Going,” a song about the importance of looking ahead.
 This message resonated with the graduating class, particularly Anthony Bedford.
 Bedford, who sang the national anthem during the ceremony, is a social work major from St. Louis and is now employed by the Callaway County Children’s Division.

-“His speech not only gave insight to his life, it also gave strength, encouragement, and guidance; it was a testament that no matter what hardships you may face in life, you can rise to success if you work hard and BELIEVE.
+“His speech not only gave insight into his life, it also gave strength, encouragement, and guidance; it was a testament that no matter what hardships you may face in life, you can rise to success if you work hard and BELIEVE.
 I will forever be grateful for Jimmy Wayne’s speech and it will live with me in every move, step, and decision I make in my life.”

 Professors were also impressed by the talk.